 The SIXTIES and SEVENTIES from BERKELEY to WOODSTOCK (2 of 7)

-Ronald Reagan had made an impressive appearance as a speaker and supporter of Barry Goldwater in Goldwater's bid for the presidency in 1964.
+Ronald Reagan had made an impressive appearance as a supporter of Barry Goldwater in Goldwater's bid for the presidency in 1964.
 Immediately after Goldwater lost the election a committee of Republicans formed to support Reagan for the next round of presidential elections.
 Reagan and his wife Nancy were not interested in that or in appeals to run for governor of California.
 They relished their comfort.
 But he agreed to speak across the state to help California's Republican Party.

 In various communities, grass roots Republicans urged him to run in the 1966 gubernatorial election.
 He wrote in his autobiography of the opinions he heard: